jarun/buku/README.md

                            refresh titles of bookmarks at indices,
                            if no edit options are specified
                            update search results, when used with
-                           search, if no arguments
+                           search options, if no arguments
       -d, --delete [...]   delete bookmarks.
 Valid inputs: either a hyphenated single range (100-200),
                            OR space-separated indices (100 15 200)
                            delete all bookmarks, if no arguments
                            delete search results, when used with
-                           search, if no arguments
+                           search options, if no arguments
       -v, --version        show program version and exit -h, --help           show this information and exit